-If you have a safeguarding concern, it should be reported to the Senior Designated Safeguarding Teacher, Mrs L Connolly and if she is not available it needs to be reported to another trained designated teacher.
-The other Designated Teachers are Mr J McIntyre Vice principal, Miss Linda Taylor and Mrs Chloe Newman, pictured above.
+If you have a Safeguarding concern, it should be reported to the Senior Designated Safeguarding Teacher, Mrs Knapp and if she is not available it needs to be reported to another trained designated teacher.
+The other Designated Teachers are Mrs McIlwrath, Mrs Hawley, Mrs Hopper and Mr Sangha, pictured above.

-All the governors and staff at The Sir Donald Bailey Academy share an objective to help keep the children safe by contributing to:
+All the trustees and staff at The Sir Donald Bailey Academy share an objective to help keep the children safe by contributing to:

 To achieve this objective, we: